 - Recruits, supports, and retains teacher education majors during their tenure at Appalachian to ensure success in the classroom.

 - Coordinates many college events as well as campus visits and tours.

-- A laboratory program operated by the Department of Family and Child Studies that serves as a model and professional preparation site for individuals working with young children.
+- A laboratory program operated by the Department of Child Development, Literacy, and Special Education that serves as a model and professional preparation site for individuals working with young children.

 - Serves as a model program that reflects current recommended best practices, as well as a site for developing new and innovative practices.

 - Provides workshops, summer institutes, courses, and other instructional programs for teachers.